trel/irods_client_rest_cpp_beast/README.md

                 // The client id given to the application by OIDC provider.
                 "client_id": "irods_http_api",

+                // The client secret used for accessing the introspection endpoint.
+                // Optional unless running as a protected resource.
+                "client_secret": "xxxxxxxxxxxxxxx",

+                // The OIDC mode the HTTP API will run as.
+                // The following values are supported:
+                // - client:              Run the HTTP API as an OIDC client
+                // - protected_resource:  Run as an OAuth Protected Resource
+                "mode": "client",

                 // URI pointing to the irods HTTP API auth endpoint.
                 "redirect_uri": "https://<domain>/irods-http-api/0.2.0/authenticate",